 I think I understand why old school writers were heavy drinkers.

-I think I understand why some of them fell into dark thoughts, depression or loneliness.
-I think I understand why writers generally are isolated introverts, hiding from the real world, wrapping themselves up in their imaginary lands, fighting dragons, discovering treasure and falling in love:
+Generally speaking, writers are isolated introverts, hiding from the real world, wrapping themselves up in their imaginary lands, fighting dragons, discovering treasure and falling in love.
+It’s a lonely place.
+It could be that they withdraw from the real world as an act of personal survival.

-That’s one characteristic I share with the dark souls of other eras.
-I know that if I become obsessed with what is expected in my favorite genre, what my agent want, what the industry is doing, what my peer groups say, what my critique partners say, what my crazy Aunt Rhonda says, then I turn into a blubbering fool, who can’t write a shopping list.
+That’s one characteristic I share with the dark souls of other eras: I know that if I become obsessed with what is expected in my favorite genre, what my agent wants, what the industry is doing, what my peer groups say, what my critique partners say, what my crazy Aunt Rhonda says, then I turn into a blubbering fool, who can’t write a shopping list.

 I discovered this when I sent my manuscript to twenty-five beta testers.
 Some thought it was too long, some thought it was too short.
 Some thought it had too many characters, some not enough.
 Some didn’t understand why I set it in Oklahoma.
 Some totally got it.
 One reader, who has absolutely no experience in the publishing industry, decided she wanted to be my editor/agent and insisted that all future changes go through her.
 My response to her was in an acronym.
 First it was BS.
 Then it was ROTFL.